 Economic education is the endeavor to study and improve the current economic curriculum materials and pedagogical techniques at all educational levels.
-It involves research on the effectiveness of various instructional methods, factors influencing the level of economic literacy and educational equity in economic and personal finance of various groups.
+It involves research on the effectiveness of various instructional methods, factors influencing the level of economic literacy, and educational equity in economic and personal finance of various groups.

 Why is economic education a priority in Hawaii and the US-affiliated Pacific?

 A recent United Way ALICE report shows that more than 42% of the families in Hawaii are struggling to make ends meet.
 This number is continuously increasing, giving the reality of the high cost of living and widening wealth gaps in the state, as well as the global challenges affecting Hawaii and the Pacific regions disproportionally, including climate change and rising sea levels.
-Building economic resilience and financial stability for our kamaaina in post-COVID-19 economic restoration is needed, now more than ever.
+Building economic resilience and financial stability for our kamaaina in post-COVID-19 economic restoration are needed, now more than ever.